BEST FOODS LIMITED: MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDED 2024 ISSUED PURSUANT TO SECTION 54 OF THE MODERN SLAVERY ACT 2015

 • Anti-Bribery and Corruption Policy

-• Health and Safety Policy
+• Anti-Slavery Policy

 DUE DILIGENCE PROCESSES

-When we introduce new suppliers, as part of the supplier approval process we will carry out a risk assessment based on geographical risks and once that has been completed, we will then audit them to ensure that they operate in an ethical and responsible manner.
+When we introduce new suppliers, as part of the supplier approval process we will carry out a risk assessment based on geographical risks and once that has been completed, we will then verify them to ensure that they operate in an ethical and responsible manner.
 We also undertake frequent reviews of our current suppliers to ensure that they are maintaining the standards which we expect from our supply base.

 The hauliers which we use are from an approved haulier list whom we monitor on an ongoing basis to ensure that they are following the correct procedures to reduce the risk of any human trafficking.
-All hauliers will be audited to ensure that they are also operating in an ethical and responsible manner, as part of this we will check the work agencies that they use and will sporadically ask them to provide proof that the drivers are working within EU and UK work and time directives.
+All hauliers will be verified to ensure that they are also operating in an ethical and responsible manner, as part of this we will check the work agencies that they use and will sporadically ask them to provide proof that the drivers are working within EU and UK work and time directives.

 If any supplier or haulier doesn’t meet the standards expected of them, we will work in a constructive manner to resolve any non-conformances identified, within a pre agreed time frame.